Chapter A Skills Review:

 - Change the view to Design view.

-- Use the Dreamweaver Help feature to search
+- Use the Dreamweaver Help feature to search for information on panel groups.

 - Display and read one of fhe topics you find.